Jacqueline Goold

 About me

-I have over ten years’ experience working therapeutically with adults, including five years at The Kernos Centre, a charity receiving GP and NHS referrals, where I supported clients presenting with a wide range of emotional and psychological difficulties.
-I have also worked for two years with Women’s Aid, supporting women affected by domestic abuse, trauma and complex relationship issues.
+I have over ten years’ experience working therapeutically, including five years at The Kernos Centre, a charity receiving GP and NHS referrals, and two years with Women’s Aid supporting women affected by domestic abuse, trauma and complex relationship difficulties.

 Training, qualifications & experience